 We launched premium in 2011 for $12 a year.
 That price has never changed and we’re proud of that.
 It has taken a lot of work over the years to keep the price low.

-Classic will have ongoing work as each phase is released, so our first instinct was to create a second subscription for Classic.
+Both Classic and TBC Classic have ongoing work as each phase is released, so our first instinct was to create a second subscription for Classic.

 However, in a survey of over 2,000 Classic players, we found most of them were also playing Retail.
 With this information, separating the site into two subscriptions seemed less than ideal.
 Doubling the price didn’t seem right either – we don’t have double the ongoing work.

-What we did have is a lot of up-front work from creating Classic AMR.
-That’s a one-time thing, so a one-time payment mades a lot of sense: a one-time Classic Upgrade payment.
+What we did have is a lot of up-front work to create both Classic and TBC Classic.
+Those are one-time things, so a one-time payment made a lot of sense: a one-time $10 Classic Upgrade payment, and separately a one-time $10 TBC Classic upgrade payment.
+You only pay for the ones you use.

-Meanwhile, the subscription price stays at $12 which covers both Retail and Classic.
+Meanwhile, the subscription price stays at $12 which covers all parts of the site: Retail, Classic and TBC Classic.

 Questions about how the payments work?

-First, I’d like to point out that everyone gets a 1-week free trial for Classic (no credit card required).
+First, I’d like to point out that everyone gets a 1-week free trial for Classic and TBC Classic (no credit card required).
 Once you decide to upgrade, here are some answers to questions that might come up:

 - Using Classic requires an active premium subscription and the $10 one-time Classic Upgrade payment.
 The active subscription can be annual, monthly, a guild sub, or a gift code that you redeemed.